EnthusiastiCon/enthusiasticon.github.io/index.md

 ## The Plan

 EnthusiastiCon will be held **remotely** on <b>June 6th 2020</b> for a day of 10 minute talks.
+We'll publish the schedule and details on how everything will work remotely closer to the time.

+## Accessibility

+EnthusiastiCon will have live captioning.

+YouTube will be used for streaming talks and Zulip for attendees and speakers to connect and ask questions.
+We'll provide more details about how this will work closer to the time.

+There will be a break within each hour and a longer break in the middle.
+The event will be about 6 hours altogether.

+If you'd like to attend and need other accomodations please e-mail us at [info@enthusiasticon.de](mailto:info@enthusiasticon.de).

 ## Who Can Attend